grants

 • Implement a client choice model at a local food pantry.

-• Smoke free park policies to prevent tobacco use
+• Pass smoke free park policies to prevent tobacco use

-• School vaping policies with alternatives to suspension
+• Implement school vaping policies with alternatives to suspension

 Environmental Change